PAT: Pruning-Aware Tuning for Large Language Models: Related Work

 \subsection{Pruning}

 Network pruning~\cite{LeCun1989OptimalBD} has long been recognized as an effective method for model compression and acceleration.
-Earlier research primarily focused on small-scale networks~\cite{Fang2023DepGraphTA,yang2023global}.
+Earlier research primarily focused on small-scale networks~\cite{Fang2023DepGraphTA,yang2023global,chen2021only,wu2024auto}.
 However, with the advent of large-scale models, pruning techniques have increasingly been applied to large language models (LLMs).
 According to the pruning granularity, pruning methods can be broadly categorized into unstructured and structured pruning.
 In the realm of unstructured pruning~\cite{Frantar2023SparseGPTML,Sun2023ASA}, techniques such as SparseGPT~\cite{Frantar2023SparseGPTML} and Wanda~\cite{Sun2023ASA} have been proposed.
 SparseGPT addresses the layer-wise reconstruction problem by utilizing Hessian inverses, while Wanda employs the product of weight magnitudes and input feature norms as its pruning criterion.
 Despite their effectiveness, these unstructured sparsification methods do not guarantee on-device speedup without hardware-specific support.
 In contrast, the structured pruning~\cite{Zafrir2021PruneOF, Kurtic2022TheOB, Xia2022StructuredPL,yang2019deephoyer,yang2023global} removes organized patterns within the network, enabling significant acceleration in a hardware-agnostic manner.
-For instance, Shortened-LLaMA~\cite{Kim2024ShortenedLA} introduces a block pruning method to remove Transformer blocks, resulting in depth pruning.
-Sheared-LLaMA~\cite{Xia2023ShearedLA} incorporates a mask learning phase to identify prunable components across both the network’s width and depth.
-LLM-Pruner~\cite{Ma2023LLMPrunerOT} and SliceGPT~\cite{ashkboos2024slicegpt} eliminates coupled structures in the aspect of network width while retaining the number of layers: LLM-Pruner sparsifies the intermediate dimension while SliceGPT focuses on the hidden dimension.
-However, many existing structured pruning models still suffer from accuracy loss, necessitating further exploration and improvement.
+For instance, Shortened-LLaMA~\cite{Kim2024ShortenedLA} removes Transformer blocks, resulting in depth pruning.
+Sheared-LLaMA~\cite{Xia2023ShearedLA} incorporates the learnable mask to prune both the network’s width and depth.
+LLM-Pruner~\cite{Ma2023LLMPrunerOT} and SliceGPT~\cite{ashkboos2024slicegpt} prune the network width while retaining the number of layers: LLM-Pruner sparsifies the intermediate dimension while SliceGPT focuses on the hidden dimension.
+However, existing structured pruning models still suffer from accuracy loss, necessitating further exploration and improvement.